dadadel/VeV/doc/specifications.md

 It shall be interfaced with the system's inputs and outputs.

-It shall start an application and manage its inputs and output.
+It shall start an application and manage its inputs and outputs.

 It shall allow a secured communication between A and B.